xrfang/restique/README.md

 It is strongly recommended that the DSN configured with RESTIQUE is a read-only connection to mitigate threats of improper usage, bugs or intrusion.

+## Performance

+RESTIQUE provides two limiting parameters: QUERY_TIMEOUT and QUERY_MAXROWS for the `/query` API.
+They are both 0 (disabled) by default.
+To ensure data integrity, `/exec` will not be limited by these parameters.

+>**IMPORTANT**: RESTIQUE does **NOT** has the ability to analyze SQL statement.
+In another word, `/query` and `/exec` has the same ability to execute any SQL statement that is allowed by the DSN.
+The only difference is that `/query` returns data (rows) while `/exec` returns "LastInsertId" and/or "RowsAffected".

 ## Constraints

 ### Database Support